IP-CAM/Breadcrumbs-SEO-Opencart-v.3.x/README.md

 Have been tested with 3.0.2.0 only, but should work with other OC 3.x versions

 ## Features
-* Two separate extensions with Microdata and RDFa markups
+* Two separate extensions with Microdata and RDFa markups.
-* Does not add markup to the first breadcrumb
+* Does not add markup to the first breadcrumb.
-* Removes link from the last breadcrumb
+* Removes link from the last breadcrumb.
-* Does not change original files - OCMOD modification
+* Does not change original files - OCMOD modification.

 ## Change log
 * v1.3 (2018.09.10):